carpentries-incubator/shell-extras/setup.md

 ## Open a new shell
-This lesson supplements material covered in the [Introduction to the Unix Shell][install shell].
+This lesson supplements material covered in the [Introduction to the Unix Shell](https://swcarpentry.github.io/shell-novice/).
 The shell software necessary for this lesson should therefore already be installed.

 1. Open a terminal.
 2. In the terminal type `cd` then press the <kbd>Return</kbd> key.